YouTube is HUGE!

-Yes, my talk is not in vain and there is such a twist, discovered by a YouTube guru, Brian Dean.
+Yes, my talk is not in vain and there is such a twist, discovered by Brian Dean.

-Namely, he noticed that people were not at all clicking on the Backlinko watermark he added.
+Namely, he noticed that people were not at all clicking on the channel watermark he added.

 So he removed it and replaced it with a subscribe button that resembles the official buttons used by YouTube (uses their brand colors, red and white).

 And of course, he’s subscription rate increased dramatically.